blackaillas/ImageBlock/projects/image-quad/README.md

 ## Examples/Demo

-* A simple Example can be found under `src/app` directory of this repository.
+* A simple Example can be found on Azure: https://proud-dune-0a9216403.4.azurestaticapps.net.

 ## Installation of the library